 Support with free food

-You can search for your local food bank and find out about support available during the coronavirus outbreak on the Trussell Trust website.
+You can search for your local food bank and find out about support on the Trussell Trust website.

-If the NHS has contacted you to say you're extremely vulnerable to coronavirus because of a serious health condition, you can register for help with essentials like food or care if you need to.
+If the NHS has contacted you to say you're extremely vulnerable to coronavirus, you can still ask your council for help with essentials like food or care if you need to.

 Free school meals

-Your child should still be able to get help with food during the outbreak through their school if they qualify for free school meals.
-Contact your school to see what help you can get.
+Your child should still be able to get help with food through their school if they qualify for free school meals.
+Contact your school for details.